 About the report

 Prospects surveyed its audience throughout January and February 2021 to find out about their career plans and how the pandemic has affected their decisions.
-The survey received 7,189 responses, and the findings will be published as a series of four reports covering work experience, career plans, career guidance, and postgraduate study.
+The survey received 7,189 responses, and the findings will be published as a series of reports covering work experience, career plans, career guidance, and postgraduate study.
+The second part, jobs, apprenticeships and postgraduate study, is available now.

 Was this page useful?